influxdata/influxdb-rails/README.md

 If you want to add dynamically tags or fields *per request*, you can access `InfluxDB::Rails.current` to do so.
-For instance, you could add the current user as tag and the request id to every data point:
+For instance, you could add the current user as tag or redis query time to every data point:

 ```ruby
 class ApplicationController